-Elements of analysis Interpretation of award criteria for youth outcomes for participants - reinforcing the capacities and international scope of the participating organisations - Leading to quality improvements in the youth work of the participating organisations The extent to which the proposal involves newcomers to the Action.
-The clarity, completeness and quality of all the phases of the project proposal (preparation, implementation of mobility activities, and follow-up) The proposal is compliant with the principles and provisions described in the Programme Guide, Annex I, section "Mobility project for young people and youth workers". • Quality of the preparation phase The consistency between identified needs, project objectives, participant profiles and learning content of the The description of the preparation phase is clear and shows that the participating organisations and the participants have agreed on a division of tasks, programme of activities, working methods, practical arrangements (venue, transfers, accommodations, support material etc.). activities proposed The quality of the practical arrangements, management and support modalities The preparation phase furthermore enhances the diversity and participative nature of the chosen methods and the participants' involvement in the activities and shows that the participants will be prepared for intercultural encounters with other people with different backgrounds, including with special needs or fewer opportunities, and cultures.
+Elements of analysis Interpretation of award criteria for youth outcomes for participants - reinforcing the capacities and international scope of the participating organisations Leading to quality improvements in the youth work of the participating organisations The extent to which the proposal involves newcomers to the Action.
+The clarity, completeness and quality of all the phases of the project proposal (preparation, implementation of mobility activities, The proposal is compliant with the principles and provisions described in the Programme Guide, Annex I, section "Mobility project for young people and youth workers".
+Quality of the preparation phase and follow-up) The consistency between identified needs, project objectives, participant profiles and learning content of the The description of the preparation phase is clear and shows that the participating organisations and the participants have agreed on a division of tasks, programme of activities, working methods, practical arrangements (venue, transfers, accommodations, support material etc.). activities proposed The quality of the practical arrangements, management and support modalities The preparation phase furthermore enhances the diversity and participative nature of the chosen methods and the participants' involvement in the activities and shows that the participants will be prepared for intercultural encounters with other people with different backgrounds, including with special needs or fewer opportunities, and cultures.
 The quality of the preparation provided to participants In case of inclusion projects, the proposal shows how the participating organisations reach out to specific staff or young people with special needs or fewer opportunities, and how they will support (where needed) these target groups to participate fully and on equal footing with other staff and participants in the preparation phase.
 The quality of the non-formal participative methods proposed In case of Youth Exchanges, the proposal shows that the young people have been planning the project.
 The young people have chosen the theme(s) of the planned activities, the working methods, and agreed on the profile of the participants.
 The extent to which the young people or youth workers are actively involved at all levels of the project In case of Youth Worker Mobility, the proposal shows that the activities and profiles of the participants have been tailored to the needs, objectives and desired impact identified by the participating organisations and youth workers when arranging the project.
-The quality of arrangements, In the preparation phase, the participating organisations have addressed the issue of protection and safety of throughout the project, for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools, in particular Youthpass
+The quality of arrangements, In the preparation phase, the participating organisations have addressed the issue of protection and safety of